kneuro/survey/Python/README.md

-Install Python 2.x or Python 3.x depending on which script you prefer to run.

 # Running

-Install your preferred version via the Python official website.
-For Linux, Python should be in your repositories.
+Install Python 3.x For Linux, Python should be in your repositories.
 If not, install from the website.

 Open a terminal and type "python script_name" to run.
 Example:

-> python python2_main.py

-or

-> python3 python3_main.py
+> python3 python3.py

 # Dependencies

 All operating system require Python for this to work.
-Choose Python 2 or Python 3 depending on which script you prefer to run.

 # Modifying